-Adults and older children are usually baptized once a year during the Easter vigil through the Rite of Christian Initiation of Adults (RCIA) or children’s RCIA.
+Adults and older children are usually baptized once a year during the Easter vigil through the Rite of Christian Initiation of Adults (OCIA) or children’s OCIC.
 Infants may be baptized throughout the year.

 For baptism of older children and adults, call 805-238-2218 or email the Parish Office at email@example.com.

 The Sacrament of Reconciliation is important to our spiritual health.
 Rightly given, it is a cleansing of the soul and a healing of one’s spirit.

 We have confessions every Saturday morning after the daily 8am Mass.